everx-labs/ever-cli/README.md

 `--now <NOW>`                       Now timestamp (in milliseconds) for execution.
 If not set it is equal to the current timestamp.

-`--sign <SIGN>`                     Seed phrase or path to the file with keypair used to sign the message.
+`--keys <SIGN>`                     Seed phrase or path to the file with keypair used to sign the message.
 Can be specified in the config.

 `--wc <WC>`                         Workchain ID